hashicorp/terraform-provider-kubernetes/README.md

 The Kubernetes provider for Terraform is a plugin that enables full lifecycle management of Kubernetes resources.
 This provider is maintained internally by HashiCorp.

 Please note: We take Terraform's security and our users' trust very seriously.
-If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose by contacting us at security@hashicorp.com.
+If you believe you have found a security issue in the Terraform Kubernetes Provider, please responsibly disclose by contacting us at security@hashicorp.com.

 ## Requirements